Der Hitlerjunge Quex: The novel

 The following chapters deal with Heini's life as a Hitler Youth.
 Obedience and equality, as understood by the Nazis, are portrayed in a very positive light.
 They turn out to be beneficial not only for Heini but also for his comrades such as his friend Fritz Dörries, the son of a lawyer.
-Emphasis is put on the vision of self-sacrifice, the abolition of social barriers and racial purity, and Heini learns from Fritz that "with us Hitler Youth, there are no classes.
+Emphasis is put on the vision of self-sacrifice, the abolition of social barriers, and establishing racial purity, and Heini learns from Fritz that "with us Hitler Youth, there are no classes.
 There are only those who get the job done and parasites, and those we'll throw out."
 The haven that Heini found in the Hitler Youth is symbolised by his group's hang-out, "Castle Beusselkietz"; Norkus' group was Schar 2, Hitlerjugend Beusselkietz-Hansa.
 His comrades nicknamed him Quex because "he carried out orders faster than quicksilver" (Quecksilber).

 The last part of the novel is devoted to the circumstances of Heini Volker's (or Norkus's) death.
 According to Baird (1992), Schenzinger's version is a "thinly veiled parallel to Resurrection": When his comrades were gathered around his deathbed and wonder whether he is still alive, there "suddenly [...] is a scream.
 Heini is sitting up in bed, his eyes wide open.
 He is singing.
 They don't recognise the words, but they know the melody.
 It's the song they sing every day, every evening together, on every march.
 Everyone knows what it means - death is singing here."